Hereditary Cancer Awareness Week and the future of ovarian cancer prevention

 What’s on the agenda this year?

-As the leading voice for BRCA and hereditary cancer risk here in the UK, we’re here to boost awareness and connect those at-risk to the expert information they need to make informed decisions about their future.
+As the leading voice for BRCA and hereditary cancer risk here in the UK, we’re here to boost awareness and connect those at high risk to the expert information they need to make informed decisions about their future.

 Support for the Ashkenazi Jewish population

-People of Ashkenazi Jewish descent have a 1 in 40 chance of carrying a BRCA mutation, making them 10 times as likely to carry a BRCA mutation as someone in the general population.
+People of Ashkenazi Jewish descent have a 1 in 40 chance of carrying a BRCA mutation, compared to 1 in 200 of the general population.
 Whether you’re a man or a woman, if you have BRCA1/2 mutation then there is a 50% chance of passing the mutation on to your children, whether they are boys or girls.

-That's why we've launched our hub to give anyone with Ashkenazi Jewish heritage all the information and support they need - stories from those who've had to make difficult choices, important information about your risk and what do next, and videos to help you understand more about your risk.
+That's why we've updated our Jewish hub to give anyone with Jewish heritage all the information and support they need – stories from those who've had to make difficult choices, important information about your risk and what do next, and videos to help you understand more about your risk.

 Get the information you need at our hub